Raphhh/balloon/README.md

 By default, if you work with a collection of data, Balloon returns an \ArrayObject of these data.

-But if you work with objects for data (ORM), you can also work with specific collection class.
+But if you work with objects for data, you can also work with specific collection class.
 You just have to declare a class with the same name as your data class, but in plural.
 This class will receive an array of the objects as first arg of the constructor.